 Do I have to add my spouse to my car insurance policy?

-Yes, you are very likely going to need to add your spouse to your car insurance policy.
+In many cases, car insurance companies require you to add your spouse to your policy.
 For the most part, this could be a good thing — you may lower your premium a bit and make it easier to handle your insurance by consolidating your cars on one policy.
 However, if your spouse has a less-than-stellar driving record, this could result in a premium increase.

 Named driver exclusion

 The general rule is that if a driver is living in the same household as you, they need to be listed on your car insurance policy.
-Depending on your insurance carrier, it may be possible for you to list your spouse as an excluded driver on your car insurance policy and avoid premium increases.
+Depending on your insurance carrier, it may be possible for you to list your spouse as an excluded driver on your car insurance policy.
 However, most companies do not allow spouses to be excluded drivers.

 If you do go this route, your spouse will not have coverage if they drive your vehicle.
 If they get into an accident in your vehicle and they are listed as an excluded driver, your insurance company will likely deny the claim.